PrioritySoftware/PrioritySoftware.github.io/_sdk/Priority-Web.md

     `EXECUTE WINFORM 'ORDERS';`\
     Instead, add a new procedure step with the desired *Entity Name* and the Type **F**.
--   You cannot add the following syntax to a procedure step in order to execute a document when running a procedure:\
+-   You cannot use the following syntax to a procedure step in order to execute a document when running a procedure:\
     `EXECUTE WINACTIV '-P', 'WWWSHOWORDER', 'ORDERS', :TMPORDERS;`\
-    `LABEL 199;`
+    `LABEL 199;`\
+    Use WINHTML instead.
 -   In procedures that load or export data, add the UPLOAD or DOWNLOAD step to upload/download the file in question from the local computer to the server (or vice versa).
 Specify the file name in the